In The Spotlight | 'Where did I come from?': Adopted Utah man's quest for 'missing' life leads to siblings in Johnstown area

 Poring over the VA paperwork and artifacts Dickert and the Bakers collected over the years, they learned that Paul College had seven children, born between 1951 and 1965: Paul Thomas College Jr., Robert, Betty, Christine, Paul Timothy, John and Jerry.

 When Betty was adopted by Paul and Edna Daughenbaugh in Johnstown, they gave her the name Nancy.
-DesMazs’ parents changed the spelling on his first name.
+DesMazes’ parents changed the spelling on his first name.

 It appears all seven also had the same mother, Alma Darr, who married Paul College Sr. in 1958.